Couples/Marriage Therapy in Didsbury, Alberta

 Maybe you have the same argument over and over again with no resolution.
 Perhaps you sweep it under the rug until something new stirs it up again.
 You are sick of the defensiveness or the shutting down and really just want to resolve whatever the conflict is and be able to understand your partner and feel understood in return.
 Maybe resentment has grown and intimacy has faded over the years and you want to find that spark again.

-Silhouettes of a couple sitting on chairs under a large tree during sunset.
+Silhouettes of a couple sitting on chairs under a large tree during sunset after couples therapy in Didsubry, Alberta..

 My approach to couples therapy is collaborative, balanced, and evidence-based.
 I work to ensure both partners feel heard, respected, and supported—while also gently challenging patterns that keep you stuck.

-Most couples don’t come to therapy because they don’t care.
-They come because something important feels hard to reach again: connection, safety, trust, or understanding.
-Couples therapy offers a structured, supportive space to slow things down, understand what’s happening between you, and learn how to move forward together.
+It’s not that people don’t care about their partner.
+They come to therapy because something important feels hard to reach again: connection, safety, trust, or understanding.
+Therapy offers a structured, supportive space to slow things down, understand what’s happening between you, and learn how to move forward together.

 You don’t need to be “on the brink” to benefit from couples therapy.